mgsosna/mattsosna.com/_posts/careers/2020-12-30-DS-transition-5.md

 </center>
 <span style="font-size: 12px"><i>Source: [The Peak Performance Center](https://thepeakperformancecenter.com/business/strategic-management/the-law-of-diminishing-returns/law-of-diminishing-returns/)</i></span>

-It's easy to get frustrated by being cut short on a project, especially if you've been in the weeds a while.
-My recommendation is to do your best to **separate your enjoyment of the project from your judgment on whether it's truly worth pursuing further.** Especially if you've sunk some time into it or have finally built up steam, it's tempting to let that emotion color your perspective.
-But focusing on how you can best benefit your company, rather than just pursuing questions you alone find interesting, will make you a far more effective employee.<sup>[[1]](#1-optimizing-resource-allocation)</sup>
+It's easy to get frustrated by being cut short on a project, especially if you've sunk time into it or have finally built up steam.
+It's important, though, to **separate your feelings about a project from your judgment on whether it's worth pursuing.** Focusing on how you can best benefit your company, rather than just pursuing questions you alone find interesting, will make you a far more effective employee.<sup>[[1]](#1-optimizing-resource-allocation)</sup>

-We'll take this a step further in the next two sections: [empowering coworkers](#empowering-coworkers) and [understanding the market](#understanding-the-market).
-A solid understanding here will transition some of the burden off your boss, product manager, or other departments and enable you to apply DS to them that they might be unware of.
+The next sections will cover how to best help your company through [empowering coworkers](#empowering-coworkers) and [understanding the market](#understanding-the-market).
+A solid understanding here will enable more productive conversations with your boss, product manager, or other internal departments.
+It will also help build trust in data science initiatives you may bring to the table, as you will be able to better communicate how they will help the company.

 ### Empowering coworkers
+People often don't need a slick machine learning model.
+Often, process automation is a huge deal.

+A user-first approach.
+Putting aside your thoughts, what do your coworkers need to more effectively do their jobs?
+Are they bogged down in manually creating reports for customers?
+Are they spending a lot of time searching through data to find anomalies?
+Addressing these needs will go much further than implementing the latest cutting-edge machine learning.

 #### Understanding coworker needs
+Think from their perspective: what do they need to make their jobs easier?

 #### Explainability